gregberns/gregberns.github.io/code/dev/index.md

 + Mentored and trained consultants, developers and support techs
 + Assisted potential customers in proof of concept testing and pre-sales activity

 ##Futher Descriptions

 + (REST API)
 + (APIs & SDKs)

+###Primary Project: InfoBurst Enterprise

+####Enterprise Report Distribution Tool

+Worked for 7 years on an Enterprise Report Distribution tool, providing support, development, and training, working closely with customers helping them get issues resolved, developing new features, and training customers to use the product.

+Started as a support technician and product tester, then over time, moved into a development role, by learning .NET and how to solve problems through code.

 ####REST API